‘Mad Pooper’ Eludes Cops, But Fertilizes Social Media: Female Jogger Squats, Defecates On Lawns

 — Cleveland 19 News (@cleveland19news) September 19, 2017

-The social media sites are filled with amateur sloths ready to get on this mysterious case, with some offering up the advice of taking a sample of her excrement and doing a DNA analysis.
+The social media sites are filled with amateur sleuths ready to get on this mysterious case, with some offering up the advice of taking a sample of her excrement and doing a DNA analysis.
 This woman is leaving paper towels behind with remnants of her quick stop and drop.

 Police have asked Cathy Budde, who was the first to see and report this woman, to snap some pictures of the jogger and post them online to see if this helps with identifying the mystery jogger.
 A public “smear campaign” is now underway, attempting to shame this woman into stopping, according to News 11, which is discussed in the YouTube video below.
 Signs asking her to stop are now posted along the jogging route she takes, but she’s already been seen relieving herself in close proximity to one of those signs.

 Since the Budde family first made their plight known with this jogger, other people have come forth with their stories about catching this woman in the act.
-According to News 11, the jogger has been witnessed pooping in a local Walgreens parking lot and in two other residents’ backyards.
+According to News 11, the jogger has been witnessed pooping in a local Walgreens parking lot and two other residents’ backyards.

 In all the cases reported, the woman makes no attempt to conceal herself or conceal what she is doing from the public.
-As seen in the video, the woman has white napkins or paper towels at the ready, they are hanging out of her front pocket.
+As seen in the video, the woman has white napkins or paper towels at the ready, as they are hanging out of her front pocket.
 Once she is done with the paperwork part of her deed, she leaves those white napkins behind as well as a pile of feces.
 She doesn’t appear to carry or attempt to use a doggy bag, which is what people do for their pups when they relieve themselves along the route of their walk.

 [Featured Image by NDex/Shutterstock]